 - Try to find some extra funds

-- If the problem is short term, your lender can help by changing the terms of your loan
+- If the problem is short term, the lender can help by changing the terms of the loan

-- If the problem is long term, consider selling your home or refinancing
+- If the problem is long term, consider selling the home or refinancing

 Talk to the ombudsman

-- If you're not satisfied with the lender's decision you can contact the Financial Ombudsman Service
+- Borrowers not satisfied with the lender's decision can contact the Financial Ombudsman Service

 - The Credit Ombudsman Service Limited is also available to help

-- If your repayments are no longer affordable, you may have to consider selling your home to something more affordable
+- If repayments are no longer affordable, one option is to consider moving to a more affordable house